Treatment GuidesMyDentalFly Official

 12 February 2026

-IV sedation, conscious sedation, and general anaesthetic are not the same thing.
-Here's how to get proper GA in Turkey, what it costs, and which clinics actually have anaesthesiologists on staff.
+IV sedation and GA are not the same.
+How to get proper general anaesthetic in Turkey, what it costs, and which clinics have anaesthesiologists.

 Roughly one in three adults avoids the dentist because of anxiety.
 For some, that avoidance stretches into decades.
 By the time they finally seek help, they need extensive work — extractions, implants, full-arch restorations — and the thought of sitting through it all conscious is a dealbreaker.